Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Introduction

-The proof of convergence presented here was inspired by the recent work of the author and collaborators \cite{CarlsonHudsonLariosMartinezNgWhitehead2021}.
+The proof of convergence of \eqref{def:new:rep} presented here was inspired by the recent work of the author and collaborators \cite{CarlsonHudsonLariosMartinezNgWhitehead2021}.
 There, convergence of the algorithm was analogously studied for the Lorenz equations.
 The crucial ingredient was in identifying a Lyapunov-type structure for the time-derivative of the system.
 Remarkably, we show that this approach can also be adapted to the case of the 2D NSE, although the technicalities involved are far greater.
 Indeed, the Lyapunov-type structure identified here is more sophisticated and requires a more nuanced analysis to properly exploit.
 In a word, the analysis of time-derivatives naturally introduce higher-order derivatives in the estimates.
 This, in turn, requires access to higher-order bounds for both the approximating signal, $\tu$, and the ``pseudo-sensitivity" variable, $w=\tu-u$.
 The Lyapunov-type structure must ultimately be exploited in a rather delicate way to close the estimates.
 In the setting of finite-dimensional dynamical systems, we also refer the reader to the works of \cite{AbarbanelCrevelingJeanne2008, CrevelingJeanneAbarbanel2008, QuinnBryantCrevelingKleinAbarbanel2009} for various studies on similar synchronization-based approach to parameter estimation.
 We refer the reader as well to \cite{CotterDashtiRobinsonStuart2009} for a Bayesian approach to inverse problems in fluid mechanics.
 In the particular setting of finite-dimensional systems, we also point out that the convergence analysis performed in \cite{CarlsonHudsonLariosMartinezNgWhitehead2021} appears to be the first such result of its kind.
+We refer the reader to \cref{rmk:lorenz} for additional comments on how the case treated there compares to the one treated here.
 In the course of writing this article, the author was informed of a forthcoming paper that also studies the parameter estimation problem for the 2D NSE, but through variational techniques, where convergence-type results are also obtained \cite{BiswasHudson2021}.